memotux/nuxt-scripts-social-posts/README.md

 - `link`: Full URL to X post
 - `trigger`: The trigger event to load the YouTube Player.
 Default is `visible`.
 See [Element Event Triggers](https://scripts.nuxt.com/docs/guides/script-triggers#element-event-triggers) for more information.
 - `id`: The numerical ID of the desired Tweet. `required`
+- `options`:
   - `cards`: When set to hidden, links in a Tweet are not expanded to photo, video, or link previews.
 Default: `hidden`.
   - `conversation`: When set to none, only the cited Tweet will be displayed even if it is in reply to another Tweet.
 Default: `none`.
   - `theme`: When set to dark, displays Tweet with light text over a dark background.
 Default: `dark`.
   - `width`: The maximum width of the rendered Tweet in whole pixels.
 This value should be between 250 and 550 pixels.
 Default: `325`.
   - `align`: Float the Tweet left, right, or center relative to its container.
 Typically set to allow text or other content to wrap around the Tweet.
 Default: `right`.
   - `lang`: A supported Twitter language code.
 Loads text components in the specified language.
 Note: does not affect the text of the cited Tweet.
 Default: `es`.
   - `dnt`: When set to true, the Tweet and its embedded page on your site are not used for purposes that include personalized suggestions and personalized ads.
 Default: `true`.

 ```ts
 interface ScriptXpostProps {